proycon/analiticcl/README.md

 In query mode, analiticcl will return a similarity/distance score between your input and any matching variants.
 This score is expressed on a scale of 1.0 (exact match) to 0.0.
 The score takes the length of the input into account, so a levenshtein difference of 2 on a word weighs less than a levenshtein distance of 2 on a shorter word.
-The distance score itself is consists of multiple components, each with a weight:
+The distance score itself consists of multiple components, each with a configurable weight:

 * Damerau-Levenshtein
 * Longest common substring